JediChris816/DayZ-Map-Addon---Balota/README.md

 Balota addon for Dayz | Chernarus/Overwatch

-You can download the file here: http://sdrv.ms/1d2Sn0j
+You can download the file here: http://sdrv.ms/1gONw5N (images available also)

 In your mission PBO, create a new folder called "map addons".
 Place the balota_addon.SQF in the folder you made.